You may have heard that there are two different types of CBD products, “CBD isolate” and “full-spectrum CBD.”

 Soul CBD is always CBD isolate

-We’ve found that CBD isolate is best for most of our customers.
+When comparing CBD isolate vs full spectrum, we’ve found that CBD isolate is best for most of our customers.

 That’s because CBD isolate never contains any amount of THC.
 That means two big things for you: You won’t ever fail a drug test from consuming CBD isolate, and you don’t have to worry about traveling with it across state lines.
 (While you may fly with full-spectrum CBD if it contains less than .3% THC, it’s just easier to choose CBD isolate–because it’s guaranteed to be completely THC-free and TSA friendly.)